roscisz/dnn_training_benchmarks/PyTorch_dcgan_lsun/README.md

 ## Downloading the dataset

-You can download the LSUN dataset by cloning [this repo](https://github.com/fyu/lsun)
+You can download the LSUN dataset by cloning [the LSUN Demo Code repo](https://github.com/fyu/lsun):

 ```
 git clone https://github.com/fyu/lsun.git